pwrclaire/library/README.md

-# The Azamon Project
+# The Library Project

 This is 1995.
-Azamon is about to change the world.
+The world is about change.

 ## Getting Started